Most Famous Tennis Logos

 Logo ATP Tour

 The ATP Tour manages world-class men’s tennis competitions, covering the most prestigious tournaments.
-The organization’s emblem reflects tennis speed: a bright blue silhouette of a player merged into the abbreviation “ATP,” combined with the direction of a racket swing.
-The design hints at the energy of the game and quick player reactions.
+The organization’s emblem reflects the speed of tennis: a bright blue silhouette of a player, merged with the abbreviation “ATP,” pointing toward a racket swing.
+The design hints at the game’s energy and players’ quick reactions.
 The company creates conditions for spectacular tennis and talent development, guaranteeing international standards in tournament organization.

 Völkl